w3c/wai-intro-wcag/content/new-in-22.md

     <li><strong>User agent control:</strong> The size of the target is determined by the user agent and is not modified by the author;</li>
     <li><strong>Essential:</strong> A particular presentation of the target is <a href="https://www.w3.org/TR/WCAG22/#dfn-essential">essential</a> or is legally required for the information being conveyed.</li>
   </ul>
-  <p class="note">Note: Targets that allow for values to be selected spatially based on position within the target are considered one target for the purpose of the success criterion.
+  <p class="note"><em>Note:</em> Targets that allow for values to be selected spatially based on position within the target are considered one target for the purpose of the success criterion.
 Examples include sliders with granular values, color pickers displaying a gradient of colors, or editable areas where you position the cursor.</p>
-  <p class="note">Note: For inline targets the line-height should be interpreted as perpendicular to the flow of text.
+  <p class="note"><em>Note:</em> For inline targets the line-height should be interpreted as perpendicular to the flow of text.
 For example, in a language displayed top to bottom, the line-height would be horizontal.</p>
 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">Understanding Target Size (Minimum)</a></p>